JSOClarke/JSOClarke.github.io/_posts/2013-08-16-code-highlighting-post.md

 An int variable holds a integer.
 Integers come in three sizes : short int, (plain) int and long int.
 Short and long are synonyms of short int and long int respectively.

-Decimal number like 0,25,98764, and -3 are all integers `If all the digits after the decimal point are zeroes, the number is an integer.
+Decimal number like 0,25,98764, and -3 are all integers

+`If all the digits after the decimal point are zeroes, the number is an integer`

 The suffix `I` or `L` can be added to indicate a long integer eg. 123456778`L`.

 * Suffix - is at the `End`
 * Prefix - is a the `Start`